St Andrews & East Fife Local Plan - Railfuture Scotland submission

 significantly, includes should incorporate infrastructure link/s on to the main line

-through-running, amongst its supported strategic
+to allow potential for through-running, amongst its supported strategic

 transport improvements, and to identify.